Find and fix code smells in C++ with regexes

 without std::

-, and do not handle a ton of cases with whitespace or tabs.
-With CppCheck this is a non-issue and makes this much easier to maintain.
+, and does not handle a ton of cases with whitespace or tabs.
+With Cppcheck this is a non-issue and makes this much easier to maintain.
 The main disadvantage is that with Cppcheck it is not possible to transform the code automatically.

 Do you want to share your opinion?
 Or is there an error, some parts that are not clear enough?